This easy meal is one of my favorite vegetarian camping recipes. It's quick and easy to make, and it will keep for a couple of days in a cooler.

 Serve cold.

-Removing most of the water allows the tofu to absorb the marinate more effectively.
+Removing most of the water allows the tofu to absorb the marinade more effectively.
+More marinade means more flavor!

 Put a plate on top of the tofu and put something heavy on top of the plate - or use a tofu press.